Jeff Query

-Jeffrey Lee Query (born March 7, 1967) is an American former professional football wide receiver in the National Football League (NFL) for the Green Bay Packers, Cincinnati Bengals, and Washington Redskins.
-Query played college football at Millikin University.
+Jeffrey Lee Query (born March 7, 1967) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Green Bay Packers, Cincinnati Bengals, and Washington Redskins.
+He played college football for the Millikin Big Blue.
 The Packers selected Query in the fifth round of the 1989 NFL draft with the 124th overall pick.
 Query also returned punts while playing for the Packers and was awarded the title of the NFL's Fastest Man in both the 1989 and 1990 seasons.
 A fan favorite among the Lambeau fan base, he was given a collection of nicknames from "Bleached Lightning" to "the Milliken Mullet".